-Stalking - A course of conduct (more than once) directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
-Examples of stalking include following the person without proper authority or repeatedly communicating with another person, under circumstances which place such other person in reasonable fear of bodily injury or cause substantial emotional distress to such other person.
-Stalking includes the concept of cyberstalking, a particular form of stalking in which electronic media are used to pursue, harass, or to make repeated unwanted contact with another person in an unsolicited fashion.
+Stalking - Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to-Fear for the person's safety or the safety of others or suffer substantial emotional distress.
+Stalking includes the concept of cyber stalking-a particular form of stalking in which electronic media is used to pursue, harass, or to make repeated unwanted contact with another person in an unsolicited fashion.
 Stalking may involve persons who are known to one another or have an intimate or sexual relationship, or may involve persons not known to one another.

-Retaliation - acts or words taken against n individual because of the individual's participation in a protected activity that would discourage a reasonable person from engaging in that protected activity.
-Protected activity includes an individual's good faith: (i) participation in the reporting, investigation or resolution of an alleged violation of this Policy; or (ii) opposition to policies, practices, or actions that the individual reasonably believes are in violation of the Policy.
-Retaliation may include intimidation, threats, coercion, or adverse employment or educational actions.
+Retaliation - Acts or words taken against an individual because of the individual's participation in a protected activity that would discourage a reasonable person from engaging in that protected activity.
+Protected activity includes an individual's good faith: participation in the reporting, filing a complaint, testifying, assisting, participating or refusing to participate in an investigation, proceeding, hearing investigation or resolution of an alleged violation of this Policy; or (ii) opposition to policies, practices, or actions that the individual reasonably believes are in violation of this Policy.
+Retaliation may include intimidation, threats, coercion, discrimination, or adverse employment or educational actions.
 Retaliation may be found even when an underlying report made in good faith was not substantiated.
 Acts or attempts to retaliate or seek retribution against anyone involved in or connected to an allegation and/or resolution of sexual harassment or sexual misconduct.
+Counterclaims by a Respondent may be made in good faith, but counterclaims made with retaliatory intent will not be permitted.
+Intimidation, threats, coercion, or discrimination, including charges against an individual for Student Code of Conduct, handbooks, or other University policy violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sexual discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX may be retaliation.
+This does not include any violations investigated or adjudicated under a formal complaint.
+Parties and witnesses alleging retaliation must file a formal complaint in accordance with this policy.
+The exercise of rights protected under the First Amendment does not constitute retaliation.
+Additionally, charging an individual with a code of conduct, handbook or other University Policy violation for making materially false statements in bad faith in the course of the grievance process does not constitute retaliation.
+However, a determination of responsibility alone is not sufficient to conclude that a party made a materially false statement in bad faith.

-Risk Reduction - Options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.
+Risk Reduction - Options designed to decrease perpetration and bystander inaction, and to increase empowerment in order to promote safety and to help individuals and communities address conditions that facilitate violence.